sontungexpt/better-diagnostic-virtual-text/README.md

 --- underline symbol, text offsets, and parts to be removed.
 ---
 --- @param ui_opts table - The table of UI options.
 Should contain:
----     - arrow: string - The symbol used as the left arrow.
+---     - arrow: The symbol used as the left arrow.
----     - up_arrow: string - The symbol used as the up arrow.
+---     - up_arrow: The symbol used as the up arrow.
----     - right_kept_space: number - The space to keep on the right side.
+---     - left_kept_space: The space to keep on the left side.
----     - left_kept_space: number - The space to keep on the left side.
+---     - right_kept_space: The space to keep on the right side.
+---     - wrap_line_after: The maximum line length to wrap after.
+---     - above: Whether to display the virtual text above the line.
 --- @param line_idx number - The index of the current line (1-based).
---- It start from the cursor line to above or below depend on the above option.
+It start from the cursor line to above or below depend on the above option.
 --- @param line_msg string - The message to display on the line.
 --- @param severity number - The severity level of the diagnostic (1 = Error, 2 = Warn, 3 = Info, 4 = Hint).
 --- @param max_line_length number - The maximum length of the line.
 --- @param lasted_line boolean - Whether this is the last line of the diagnostic message.
---- Please check line_idx == 1 to know the first line before checking lasted_line
---- because the first line can be the lasted line if the message has only one line.
+Please check line_idx == 1 to know the first line before checking lasted_line because the first line can be the lasted line if the message has only one line.
 --- @param virt_text_offset number - The offset for virtual text positioning.
---- @param should_under_line boolean - Whether to use the underline arrow symbol.
+--- @param should_display_below boolean - Whether to display the virtual text below the line.
+If above is true, this option will be whether the virtual text should be above
---- @param removed_parts table - A table indicating which parts should be removed (e.g., arrow, left_kept_space, right_kept_space).
+--- @param removed_parts table - A table indicating which parts should be deleted and make room for message (e.g., arrow, left_kept_space, right_kept_space).
+--- @param diagnostic table - The diagnostic to display. see `:help vim.Diagnostic.` for more information.
 --- @return table - A list of formatted chunks for virtual text display.
 --- @see vim.api.nvim_buf_set_extmark
 require("better-diagnostic-virtual-text").format_line_chunks = function(